Stibor of Stiboricz: Diplomacy

 Agreement was made between Stibor and two powerful Lords in Poland to sell Neumark to Poland.
 The agreement states that if selling Neumark to Poland would fail, all the properties of those three Lords who signed the agreement would go to the Polish Crown as compensation for the loss.
-A loss such as that would be remarkably high keeping in mind that Stibor owned almost half of western Slovakia at the time of negotiations.
+A loss such as that would be remarkably high keeping in mind that Stibor owned almost half of present-day western Slovakia at the time of negotiations.
 As the Teutonic Knights were forced to buy the land, they also had to pay all the penalty for breaking the agreement with Polish Lords.
 It is noted in Teutonic books that Stibor was one of their top expenses at the time.
 The price of Neumark was not just three times higher than its value; the penalty that Stibor took from the Knights was astronomic.
 Added to this, the problems inside Neumark made it very costly for the Knights to organize the territory.
 This was the beginning of the end of the power of the Teutonic Knights.

 After losing the war in Grunwald year 1410, they had to pay an additional penalty to the Polish Crown to survive.
 It is significant that all those penalties that had been paid to the Polish Crown as compensation for losses in the Grunwald war, ended in Hungary and the treasury of King Sigismund on the basis of diplomatic work by Stibor of Stiboricz and Zawisza Czarny.
 In return, Poland gained Spiš that was in the hands of Poland to the time of partition.
 However, the most significant and amazing information in the documents are about those two Lords that signed the agreement to sell Neumark to Poland.
 They were Sędziwuj de Szubin, the Duke of Kalisz and Mostko de Staszow, Lord Castellan of Poznan.